axinlab/supreme-train/README.md

 ## The only 2D Graphics Editor you'll ever need

 **PixiEditor** is a universal 2D editor that was made to provide you with tools and features for all your 2D needs.
 Create beautiful sprites for your games, animations, edit images, create logos.
-All packed up in an intuitive and familar interface.
+All packed up in an intuitive and familiar interface.

 <a href="https://pixieditor.net/download"><img src="https://github.com/nnakocaj/supreme-train/blob/main/download1.png" width="250" alt="Download"/></a>